-Email Marketing
+B2B Sales GlossaryDefinition · Email Marketing

 Variable Testing

-Variable testing in B2B email marketing is the systematic experimentation of specific elements in outbound sales emails—such as subject lines, opening sentences, CTAs, and send times—to identify which variants drive better outcomes.
+Variable testing in B2B email marketing is the systematic experimentation of specific elements in outbound sales emails, such as subject lines, opening sentences, CTAs, and send times, to identify which variants drive better outcomes.
 It uses structured A/B or multivariate tests on targeted prospect segments so SDR teams can continually improve open rates, reply rates, and meetings booked with data-backed decisions.

-Understanding Variable Testing in B2B Sales
+What Variable Testing means in practice

 Variable testing in B2B sales development is the practice of deliberately changing one or more components of an outbound email (or sequence) to see which version performs better against a defined metric, such as open rate, reply rate, or meetings booked.
 Common variables include subject line, intro line, value proposition, call-to-action, email length, formatting, sender name, and even send time or day of week.